Searle Biodiesel Lab receives award

 What could bring together business leaders, government officials, students, and Loyola faculty all at the University’s Searle Biodiesel Lab?

 Easy: a new chemical, a couple cleaning products, some hand soap, and a trade association.
 Or to put it more generally, products being made safer for families, pets, communities, and yes, the environment.

-On July 21, the Institute of Environmental Sustainability’s Searle Biodiesel Lab was honored along with four other Chicagoland organizations by the Environmental Protection Agency.
+On July 21, the School of Environmental Sustainability’s Searle Biodiesel Lab was honored along with four other Chicagoland organizations by the Environmental Protection Agency.
 The five were among 21 recognized nationwide with the 2015 Safer Choice Partner of the Year Award.

 “We have more Partners of the Year for Safer Choice products [in the Chicago area] than anywhere else in the country,” said Susan Hedman, the EPA’s Region 5 Administrator, while waiting for presentation to begin.
 “I hope that people take away from this event that there are products out there that are good for the environment—and they’re also good for business.”

 The EPA’s program highlights companies and organizations using safer, non-toxic chemical ingredients in cleaning and other products.
 Loyola was singled out for its BioSoap, which is made with glycerin, one of the byproducts of the lab’s biodiesel fuel production.
 The liquid soap, which began as a small-scale test, has grown to be the supplier of suds for the entire Lake Shore Campus.

 The event featured speakers from each awarded business and organization, including Zach Waickman, the Searle Biodiesel Lab manager, who also led a tour through the facilities, fielding questions on the benefits of biodiesel fuel and the quality of Loyola’s waste vegetable oil supplies.